H4KKR/AutoYouTubeLikeDownloader/README.md

 # AutoYouTubeLikeDownloader
+## NOTE - Not added support for ultra resolution yet.
+Hold tight for a bit!!
 Uses IFTTT, Dropbox and a Raspberry Pi to automatically download and store *new* YouTube videos you've liked.
 Perfect for automatic data hoarding!

 Alternatiely, this can be used to download a large quantity of YouTube videos without dodgy online websites.
 Instructions for both options are below!